scholarslab/CodeLab/Week01/environment_setup.md

 ### Step 1-W: Install Python and Pip

-* WSL comes with Python3, but need to install pip.
+* WSL comes with Python3, but you still need to install pip.
 In the Ubuntu terminal, run: `sudo apt-get install -y python3-pip`
+   * At the end of this step, you should be able to input the command `pip3 --version` and have it not return an error.
 * Install Debian development tools, openSSL, and Python extension headers, run: `sudo apt-get install build-essential libssl-dev libffi-dev python3-dev`

 ### Step 2-W:  Install Pipenv

 In your terminal, run: `pip3 install --user pipenv` (if that doesn't work, try `pip install --user pipenv`)

+At the end of this step, you should be able to input the command `pipenv --version` and have it not return an error.

 ### Step 3-W: Visual Studio Code